AsheraCordova/Core/README.md

 -------------       	| -------------
 alphabet  		| Text matching regex [a-zA-Z]* alphanumeric  		| Text matching regex [0-9a-zA-Z]* date  			| Text matching format passed in as argument.
-See https://docs.oracle.com/javase/8/docs/api/java/text/SimpleDateFormat.html.
-E.g. date(dd/mm/yyyy). inrange  		| Validates whether the text is with the range passed in as arguments. e.g. inrange(0,10) email  			| Validates whether the text is a valid email. mobilenumber  		| Validates whether the text is a valid 10 digit mobile number.
+See https://docs.oracle.com/javase/8/docs/api/java/text/SimpleDateFormat.html. e.g. date(dd/mm/yyyy). inrange  		| Validates whether the text is with the range passed in as arguments. e.g. inrange(0,10) email  			| Validates whether the text is a valid email. mobilenumber  		| Validates whether the text is a valid 10 digit mobile number.